Brattleboro, Vermont

-Brattleboro (/ˈbrætəlbʌroʊ/), originally Brattleborough, is a town in Windham County, Vermont, United States, located about 10 mi north of the Massachusetts state line at the confluence of Vermont's West River and the Connecticut.
-With a 2020 Census population of 12,184, it is the most populous municipality abutting Vermont's eastern border with New Hampshire, which is the Connecticut River.
+Brattleboro (/ˈbrætəlbʌroʊ/), originally Brattleborough, is a town in Windham County, Vermont, United States, located about 10 mi north of the Massachusetts state line at the confluence of Vermont's West River and the Connecticut River.
+With a 2022 Census population of 12,106, it is the most populous municipality abutting Vermont's eastern border with New Hampshire, which is the Connecticut River.

+The town has been important to the history of Vermont, acting as a gateway for trade on both the Connecticut River and subsequent road and train infrastructure.
+Moreover, the Whetstone Brook allowed the development of several mill industries that relied on water power.
+The town rose to national and international recognition because of several major industries in the town during the 19th century: several bookbinding companies, including Brattleboro Typographic Company which produced bibles, and Estey Organ, one of the largest manufacturers of pipe organs in the world.
+As both industries shrank in the early 20th century, the town came to rely more on its role as an economic hub for more rural communities and Vermont's tourism industry.

 There are satellite campuses of two colleges in Brattleboro: Community College of Vermont, and Vermont Technical College.
 Located in Brattleboro are the New England Center for Circus Arts, Vermont Jazz Center, and the Brattleboro Retreat, a mental health and addictions hospital.
+Notable annual events include Strolling of the Heifers and the Brattleboro Literary Festival.

 History

 Indigenous people

-This place was called "Wantastiquet" by the Abenaki people, which meant "lost river", "river that leads to the west", or "river of the lonely way".
-The Abenaki would transit this area annually between their summer hunting grounds near Swanton, and their winter settlement near Northfield, Massachusetts.
-The specific Abenaki band who lived here and traversed this place were called "Sokoki", meaning "people who go their own way" or "people of the lonely way".
+The location was called Wantastegok or "Wantastiquet" by the indigenous Sokoki band of Abenaki that resided in the area before settlement by Europeans.